alecrmeyer/valmine/README.md

 <h1>1 Background</h1>
 VALORANT is a free-to-play first-person tactical hero shooter video games developed and published by Riot Games.
 In recent years, VALORANT has become one of the most watched and played competetive video games.
 Competetive VALORANT is 5v5 and first to 13.
+There are 25 competetive rankings in VALORANT which are:

+* Iron 1-3
+* Bronze 1-3
+* Silver 1-3
+* Gold 1-3
+* Platinum 1-3
+* Diamond 1-3
+* Ascendant 1-3
+* Immortal 1-3
+* Radiant

+(((Add rank distribution chart here)))

 <h1>2 Overview</h1>
 The goal of this project is explore trends and correlations drived from competetive VALORANT match data.
 There are 1.1 million matches being used for analysis ranging from all skill levels in the game.
 The code used to gather this match data is provided in the repository and explained below.
 The data gathered is by a single players match statistics.